Amit4india/ELK_Deployment_Demo/Essentials/elkFunctionalTesting/README.md

-This repo contain the test cases for presto UI
+This repo contain the test cases for Kibana UI